-Students pay an annual school book rental fee in the amount of \$45.00 for K-3rd grade and \$80.00 for 4th-6th grade students.
+Students pay an annual school book rental fee in the amount of \$50.00 (\$25 for free and reduced) for K-3rd grade and \$85.00 (\$42.50 for free and reduced) for 4th-6th grade students.
 Books must be returned at the end of the school year or at the time when students check out to go to another school.
 If books are not returned, students are charged a replacement fee.
 Damage to a book in excess of normal wear constitutes a damage fee being charged to the student.
-Band students who rent a school instrument will pay an annual fee of \$20.00 for instrument maintenance.
+Band students who rent a school instrument will pay an annual fee of \$50.00 for instrument maintenance.